 - Good Victims, Bad Victims: Explored.
 Sarah is not seen as a good victim due to her flirty nature and pot smoking.
 Kathryn also warns her that she's likely to be asked if she's ever left the house without underwear, if she was ever turned on when a man hit her and "how many abortions you've had".

-- Jerkass: Sarah's boyfriend could count as one, asking her when she'll "get over this" after she dismisses his advances, saying that "this is getting boring".
+- Jerkass: Sarah's Bastard Boyfriend could count as one, asking her when she'll "get over this" after she dismisses his advances, saying that "this is getting boring".
 Also, one of their spats is what led Sarah to attend at the bar where she would be eventually raped.
 Brought Up to Eleven with the guy with the scorpion tattoo who cheered the rapists on and then gloated after running into and recognizing Sarah on how he got away with this.